-You’re probably reading this blog because you have been denied your disability insurance benefits, and are feeling frustrated, angry, hopeless, and don’t know what to do.
+You might be reading this blog because you have been denied your disability insurance benefits, and are feeling frustrated, angry, hopeless, and don’t know what to do.
 There are a number of reasons why disability claims get denied.
-In this blog, we will discuss a few of the most common.
+In this blog, our experienced lawyers for long term disability will discuss a few of the most common reasons.

-A response from the insurer that they are unable to make a final decision because information is missing from what has been submitted, is obviously very frustrating and hard to see as anything other than a delaying tactic.
+It's very frustrating to receive a response from the insurance company explaining that they are unable to make a final decision because information is missing from your application.
+It's hard to see this response as anything other than a delaying tactic.

-If this is the reason for the denial or “non-decision”, the first thing to check is whether there is something that can be done to provide the missing or erroneous information.
+If this is the reason for your denial or “non-decision”, the first thing lawyers for long term disability suggest is to check is whether there is something that can be done to provide the missing information.
 It is important to complete these forms as completely and accurately as possible to avoid this type of response.

-In some cases, the request is for additional information not necessarily included in the initial forms, such as copies of health care providers clinical notes and records, medical test results, financial information, and the list goes on…
+In some cases, the request is for additional information is not included in the initial forms, such as copies of health care providers' clinical notes and records, medical test results, or financial information.

-In many cases, it is hard to feel like there is no way to ever provide all of the information the insurance company says they need to make a decision.
-If you fall into that category, it may be time to consult with a disability insurance lawyer about whether the ongoing requests for information are reasonable, or they are just delaying the inevitable decision to deny your claim outright.
+In many cases, it may seem impossible to feel like you could provide all the information the insurance company says they need to make a decision.
+If you fall into that category, it may be time to consult with lawyers for long term disability about whether the the requests for information are reasonable, or they are just delaying the inevitable decision to deny your claim outright.